openafs-contrib/afs-vagrant/README.md

  * for building the linux kernel and OpenAFS packages
  * Requires ~5 GB of disk space for the initial bootstrap, ~15 GB for a kernel build
  * 1/2 of host RAM, and all CPU cores are provided to the guest
+* ubuntu-builder
+ * for building and testing of linux nightly kernel with OpenAFS master
 * debian-server
  * for running the built packages on linux, e.g. with robotest
  * 1.4 GB of disk space, 768 MB RAM, 2 CPU cores